RhetTbull/osxphotos/osxphotos/tutorial.md

 `osxphotos export /path/to/export --exiftool`

 This will write basic metadata such as keywords, persons, and GPS location to the exported files.  osxphotos includes several additional options that can be used in conjunction with `--exiftool` to modify the metadata that is written by `exiftool`.
 For example, you can use the `--keyword-template` option to specify custom keywords (again, via the osxphotos template system).
-For example, to use the folder and album a photo is in to create hierarchal keywords in the format used by Lightroom Classic:
+For example, to use the folder and album a photo is in to create hierarchical keywords in the format used by Lightroom Classic:

     osxphotos export /path/to/export --exiftool --keyword-template "{folder_album(>)}"
                                                                      │            │